 Shockingly, whilst many people are aware of the link between excessive alcohol consumption of illnesses such as diabetes and liver disease, most are not aware that consuming excessive amounts of alcohol increasing the risk of heart disease.

-In one study conducted at the University of California, experts found that patients suffering from problem drinking were twice as likely to also experience an irregular heartbeat, and 1.4 times more likely to suffer from a heart attack compared to those who did not suffer from problem drinking.
+In one study conducted at the University of California, experts found that clients suffering from problem drinking were twice as likely to also experience an irregular heartbeat, and 1.4 times more likely to suffer from a heart attack compared to those who did not suffer from problem drinking.

 The lead researcher, Dr Gregory Marcus, said: " “We found that even if you have no underlying risk factors, abuse of alcohol still increases the risk of these heart conditions.
 We were somewhat surprised to find those diagnosed with some form of alcohol abuse were at significantly higher risk of a heart attack.
 We hope this data will temper the enthusiasm for drinking in excess and will avoid any justification for excessive drinking because people think it will be good for their heart.
 This data pretty clearly proves the opposite."